hexojs/site/source/docs/github-pages.md

 title: GitHub Pages
 ---

-[Travis CI](https://travis-ci.com/) is free for open source repository, meaning your repository's `master` branch has to be public.
+In this tutorial, we use [Travis CI](https://travis-ci.com/) to deploy Github Pages.
+It is free for open source repository, meaning your repository's `master` branch has to be public.
 Please skip to the [Private repository](#Private-repository) section if you prefer to keep the repo private, or prefer not to upload your source folder to GitHub.

-## Deploy to GitHub Pages using Travis CI

 1. Create a repo named <b>*username*.github.io</b>, where username is your username on GitHub.
 If you have already uploaded to other repo, rename the repo instead.
 2. Push the files of your Hexo folder to the repository.
 The `public/` folder is not (and should not be) uploaded by default, make sure the `.gitignore` file contains `public/` line.
 The folder structure should be roughly similar to [this repo](https://github.com/hexojs/hexo-starter), without the `.gitmodules` file.